 As with any surgery, there are risks.
 The shoulder is a complex joint to replace.
 It relies on soft tissue balance and prosthetic orientation to maintain stability.
 Dislocation may occur if therapy is improper, soft tissue balance or prosthetic orientation is not correct, or injury occurs.
 As with any prosthetic joint, infection is the most worrisome risk.
 This may necessitate prosthetic removal, clearance of the infection and reimplantation.
 After surgery, antibiotics should be taken before dental cleaning, oral surgery or colonoscopy to minimize the risk of late infection.

 Total Shoulder Replacement is generally highly effective for pain relief in instances of severe shoulder arthritis.
-This may be complicated in instances of rotator cuff tear, fracture, or prior shoulder surgery.
+This may be complicated in instances of a rotator cuff tear, fracture, or prior shoulder surgery.

 Compliments of Sports Medicine and Orthopaedics, East Providence, Rhode Island